 I got to transition just ahead of Liz and Sue and quickly put on my headband, helmet, socks, bike shoes, gilet and gloves – well actually, I had a bit of a battle with the gloves, but as it was quite cold and a bit breezy, I thought I should have something warm on!

 T1: 3:43 (208/229)

-The bike course is pretty, but quite undulating.
+The bike course is pretty but quite undulating.
 I’m fine going uphill, but I just don’t like downhills.
 I was passed by quite a few cyclists, but I was enjoying myself, so that was fine.
-Sue and I had a bit of a cat and mouse game before she lost me on a long downhill.
+Sue and I had a bit of a cat-and-mouse game before she lost me on a long downhill.
 Every time I heard a bike behind me, I wondered whether it was Liz, but she later told me that she spent 7 minutes in transition!
-There is just one part of the bike course that I don’t like, which is a left hand turn at the end of a long downhill that takes you onto quite a busy road.
+There is just one part of the bike course that I don’t like, which is a left-hand turn at the end of a long downhill that takes you onto quite a busy road.
 I was fine the first time I did it, but the second time a female cyclist whizzed past me and straight out onto the road, just ahead of a car.
 I’m not surprised that the driver beeped at her.
 It might be better if this were a compulsory stop point for cyclists.

-I managed to catch up with Sue at some traffic lights near to the start, but she was soon off and away again.
+I managed to catch up with Sue at some traffic lights near the start, but she was soon off and away again.
 I relaxed on the second lap as I knew where the potholes were… and also where to look out for the bluebells!

-As I got back towards the start, I put my gloves into the back pocket of my gilet as slipped my feet out of my shoes.
+As I got back towards the start, I put my gloves into the back pocket of my gilet and slipped my feet out of my shoes.
 I passed Chris and Sonia who were marshalling and dismounted quickly.